Steve Ballmer: 5 Facts About the U.S. Government That Blew My Mind

 I’m a numbers guy.
 They’re how I understand the world — what’s good and what’s bad, what’s working and what isn’t.
 After I stepped down as CEO of Microsoft and began getting more involved in philanthropy and civic advocacy with my wife, Connie, I realized that I had very little sense of the numbers behind the U.S. government.
 When I went searching for enlightening statistics — like I’m sure many people before me have done, too — I found they were scattered (if you could even find them in the muddled search), or not always available or comprehensible.
 And when I read about them in the news, I often had a hard time judging the scale or success of it all.
 Were we getting what we should out of everything we put in?
 And if all of us had access to the same set of information, would it be more likely to highlight areas of common ground politically?
 We set off to find out.

-That’s what lead to USAFacts: a first-of-its-kind platform, launched in April, that offers a comprehensive look at government by the numbers, from fighting crime to educating kids to taking care of the sick.
+That’s what led to USAFacts: a first-of-its-kind platform, launched in April, that offers a comprehensive look at government by the numbers, from fighting crime to educating kids to taking care of the sick.
 The goal was to use numbers — about government revenue, spending and outcomes — to create a common set of facts that can serve as a foundation for the type of informed debate that is essential to our democracy.

 From the get-go, I’ve been excited to see the discoveries people make on their own when exploring our website and reports.
 I count myself among them.
 Here are five areas where the numbers might surprise you — they certainly surprised me.